dyne/dnscrypt-proxy/README-WINDOWS.markdown

 Advanced usage
 --------------

-Startup options should specified as subkeys from this registry key:
+Startup options can specified as subkeys from a registry key:
 `HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Services\dnscrypt-proxy\Parameters`

 By default, the service is named `dnscrypt-proxy`, but this can be changed